TangChao729/JobAnalyzerLLM/README.md

 ## Description
 * <img src="JAL.png" alt="drawing" width="100"/>
-This project aims to provide a tool/service that provide a list of ideal job requirements/qualifications for a given job title.
-Some other features include:
+This project aims to provide a tool/service for job seekers:

+Given the job seekers' experience/skills, the tool will conduct a vector search on the job postings and find the most relevant job postings.
+Also, the tool will analyze the job postings and provide suggestions to help the job seekers to better prepare for the job application.

+We aim to solve a few user pain points:
+- Among the job postings, it is hard to the best match based on title search.
+- Requirements/qualifications are sometime vague and hard to understand.
-- Provide a list of skills that are most relevant to the job title
+- Preparing of application materials is time-consuming and hard to tailor to the job postings.

-- Comparing the job requirements/qualifications of two different job titles
-- Given a list of skills, provide a list of job titles that are most relevant to the skills
-- Analyze the given job title's career growth/path
+## User Stories
+1. As a job seeker looking for software engineer positions, I want to find the most relevant job postings based on my experience/skills, so that I can focus on the most relevant job postings.
+However, searching for "software engineer" on job sites returns a lot of irrelevant job postings, narrowing down to "front-end software engineer" is still not enough.
+If i add "React" to the search, I may miss some job postings that require React but not in the title.
+2. As a job seeker looking for software engineer positions, I am looking at a job posting that requires "Backend experience with Python".
+I do have experience with Python but not in the backend.
+I want to know should I apply for this job and what I need to prepare for the application.

 ## High Level Design
 ![High Level Design](Job%20Analyser.png)

 ## Key Components
-* Guided User Input: User input but limited to a set of options, i.e. job title, skills, etc. This can be replaced by another LLM that can refine the user input.
-  > * Web UI
+* Front-end: Web UI
-  > * Input: Limit the user input to a set of options, with words limit, etc.
+  > * Guide the user to input their experience/skills.
-  > * Output: JSON object that contains the user input.
+  > * Display the most relevant job postings.

-* Prompt Generator: Prompt templates.
-  > * TXT file
+  > * Display the job posting analysis.

-* Refined Prompt: Prompt templated filled with user input.
+* Database: Marqo Vector Database
-  > * Input: JSON object that contains the user input, and prompt template.
+  > * Store the job postings.
-  > * Output: A long string that contains the user input.
+  > * Index the job postings' description for search.

+* Back-end: RESTful API
-* Web-crawler: Crawl job postings from job sites based on the user input.
+  > * Handle the user input.
-  > * A web crawler that use several job sites as data sources.
-  > * Input: Job title, location, etc.
+  > * Call the job posting API to fetch & update job postings.
+  > * Call the database to search for the most relevant job postings.
-  > * Output: A list of job postings.
+  > * Call the LLM API to analyze the job postings.

-* Matching classifier: Classify the job postings based on the user input.
-  > * A binary classifier that can classify the job postings based on the user input.
+  > * Return the results to the front-end.

+* Web-crawler: Crawl job postings from job sites periodically.
-  > * Input: A list of job postings, user input job title
+  > * Crawl job postings from job sites.
-  > * Output: A list of job postings that are relevant to the user input.
+  > * Update the job postings in the database.

-* Fetched Job Ads: A list of job ads that are relevant to the user input.
+* LLM API: Configurable LLM model and API
-  > * A list of job postings that are relevant to the user input.
+  > * Using OpenAI API along with fetched job postings to analyze the job postings.

-* JAL: Job Analyzer LLM takes the refined prompt and fetched job ads as input and output a list of job requirements/qualifications.
-  > * A fine-tuned LLaMa 7b model that takes the refined prompt and fetched job ads as input and output a list of job requirements/qualifications.

-* RAG & Cached DB: Additional data sources that can be used to further refine the job requirements/qualifications, and store the results for future use.
-For example, data drilling down to the job requirements/qualifications of a specific company.
-  > * Additional features to be further explored.
+  > * Or train a custom LLM model with the job postings.
+Currently exploring the feasibility with LLaMa 3.